mlr3mbo: Bayesian Optimization in R: SUMMARY

 \section{SUMMARY}

-We present mlr3mbo, a comprehensive and modular toolbox for Bayesian optimization in R. mlr3mbo supports single- and multi-objective optimization, multi-point proposals, batch and asynchronous parallelization, input and output transformations, and robust error handling.
-While it can be used for many standard Bayesian optimization variants in applied settings, researchers can also construct custom BO algorithms from its flexible building blocks.
-In addition to an introduction to the software, its design principles, and its building blocks, the paper presents two extensive empirical evaluations of the software on the surrogate-based benchmark suite YAHPO Gym.
-To identify robust default configurations for both numeric and mixed-hierarchical optimization regimes, and to gain further insights into the respective impacts of individual settings, we run a coordinate descent search over the mlr3mbo configuration space and analyze its results.
-Furthermore, we demonstrate that mlr3mbo achieves state-of-the-art performance by benchmarking it against a wide range of optimizers, including HEBO, SMAC3, Ax, and Optuna.
+We present \texttt{mlr3mbo}, a modular toolbox for Bayesian optimization in R. \texttt{mlr3mbo} supports single- and multi-objective optimization, multi-point proposals, batch and asynchronous parallelization, and robust error handling.
+While it can be used for many standard Bayesian optimization variants in applied settings, researchers can also construct custom Bayesian optimization algorithms from its flexible building blocks.
+In addition to an introduction to the software, its design principles, and its building blocks, the paper presents two extensive empirical evaluations on the surrogate-based benchmark suite YAHPO Gym.
+To identify robust default configurations for both numeric and mixed-hierarchical optimization regimes, and to gain further insights into the respective impacts of individual settings, we run a coordinate descent search over the \texttt{mlr3mbo} configuration space and analyze its results.
+Furthermore, we benchmark \texttt{mlr3mbo} against a wide range of established optimizers, including \texttt{HEBO}, \texttt{SMAC3}, \texttt{Ax}, and \texttt{Optuna}, and find that it performs on par with state-of-the-art.